 Step 14: Now select the Custom Shape Tool.
 Make sure you have selected the Defined Proportions Option.
 This option will ensure that the border remains aligned to our shapes perfectly.
 Select the shape of your choice and draw it as shown below.

 Step 15: To add Text in between the stamp borders is optional.
-One way to do it is Select Horizontal Type Tool.
+One way to do it is to Select Horizontal Type Tool.
 Write any text of your liking.
 Now select Create Warped Text option in the properties bar.
 Select type Arc and Bend to 100%.
 Adjust the text accordingly on the arc of the Circle 3 layer and hit Enter.

 Step 16: To add the portrait image, go to File > Place.
 Add the portrait image as shown below.
 Make sure that this layer is on the top of all layers.

-Step 17: Now keep pressing the Ctrl key on the keyboard and select the Vector Mask thumbnail of the Circle 4 layer, so that the selection for layer mask cutting is done.
+Step 17: Now, keep pressing the Ctrl key on the keyboard and select the Vector Mask thumbnail of the Circle 4 layer so that the selection for layer mask cutting is done.

 Step 18: Add a mask using Add Layer mask to the Circle 4 Layer.
 Then drag this mask to the portrait layer to get a perfectly cut image.